liatrio/devops-bootcamp/docs/1-introduction/basics-vim.md

 3. Save and exit Vim
 4. Verify that your changes were saved

-> Note:
-> To learn more about Vim, use the command `vimtutor` in your terminal to
-> run through a tutorial that explores more advanced commands.
+?> To learn more about Vim, use the command `vimtutor` in your terminal to run through a tutorial that explores more advanced commands.

 # Deliverables
 - Discuss the benefits of using Vim in your workflow